OpenMobileAlliance/dmse-documentation/content/en/utility-position.md

   </p>
 </alert>

-*Empowering Utilities with Interoperability for a Smoother Tomorrow*
 ## Background
 This document's primary objective is to serve as a foundational guide for the OMA Utility Outreach WG in crafting a messaging for Utility.